suxrobGM/metamask-blazor/README.md

 ## Events
 - `AccountsChanged` - Raises when user changes account.
 - `ChainChanged` - Raises when user changes chain.
+- `MessageReceived` - Raises when user receives some message that the consumer should be notified of.
 - `Connect` - Raises when user connects to MetaMask.
 - `Disconnect` - Raises when user disconnects from MetaMask.